EpsilonSolutions/netscaler-command-reference/docs/network/vxlan/vxlan.md

 <b>IPAddress</b>
 Network address to be associated with the VXLAN.
 Should exist on the appliance before you associate it with the VXLAN.

+<b>netmask</b>
+Subnet mask for the network address defined for this VXLAN.